Quick start

 The structure of the last nucleotides at the 3′-end of the primer can be specified to control primer specificity:

-N— any pattern (no constraint)- One, two, three, or more characters using standard or mixed letters
+N— any pattern (no constraint)- One, two, or more characters using standard or mixed letters

 - Multiple patterns of equal length separated by spaces: